Latham (ACT)

 The level of cultural diversity witnessed in Latham was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Latham's population shows above-average cultural diversity, with 20.5% born overseas and 16.1% speaking a language other than English at home.
-Christianity is the predominant religion in Latham, accounting for 46.1% of its population.
-The most notable overrepresentation is in the 'Other' category, comprising 1.2% compared to the Australian Capital Territory's 1.3%.
+Latham had a higher than average cultural diversity, with 20.5% of its population born overseas and 16.1% speaking a language other than English at home.
+Christianity was the predominant religion in Latham, making up 46.1% of people.
+Notably, the 'Other' category comprised 1.2%, compared to 1.4% across Australian Capital Territory.

 Frequently Asked Questions - Diversity